icedream/icedream/README.md

 ## What are projects you could be known for?

-I think right now, [Icecon](https://github.com/icedream/icecon) is one of the more popular projects in my repository, especially in the gaming world.
-It is used to administrate game servers in a simple and even scripted manner.
+I think right now, [Icecon](https://github.com/icedream/icecon) is one of the more popular projects on my GitHub profile.
+It is used to administrate Q3game servers in a simple and even scripted manner.
+I think most use it for FiveM now, though it was initially designed to support admins of IW4M/IW5M servers.

 I also wrote a few Golang libraries like [this wrapper around the bsdiff C library](https://github.com/icedream/go-bsdiff) while I was experimenting with a way to efficiently distribute software updates.